mongodb/docs-app-services/source/includes/note-third-party-services-deprecation.rst

    <https-endpoints>` with no change in behavior.
 You should
    :ref:`migrate <convert-webhooks-to-endpoints>` existing Webhooks.

-   Existing services will continue to work until **November 1, 2024**.
+   Existing services will continue to work until **September 30, 2025**.

    Because third party services and push notifications are now deprecated, they have been removed by default from the App Services UI.
 If you need to manage an existing third party